modzel1990/front-end-play/README.md

 ### Animations CSS/JS
-For this particular project I've added just a tiny CSS animation, for more complex and fun animations I would highly likely use frameworks such as GASP (GreenSock) and ScrollJs.
+For this particular project I've added just a tiny CSS animation, for more complex and fun animations I would highly likely use frameworks such as GSAP (GreenSock) and ScrollJs.
 Nevertheless, using CSS is fun as well.

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).